 Development of a student-selected and instructor-approved project directly related to the teaching process, which may incorporate field and University activities.
 This may include a course with specific content in public school governance.
-Prerequisite: Admitted to Education Program.

-EDUC 422 Special Education: Assessment & Methods - I (3 cr)
+EDUC 422C Special Education: Assessment & Methods - I (2 cr)

 Intensive study of assessment and instructional methods targeting behavior, reading, and spelling.
-Content will focus on these strategies that facilitate the use of the clinical teaching model with students with mild to moderate mental impairments, emotional and behavioral disorders, and specific learning disabilities.
+Content will focus on these strategies that facilitate the use of the clinical teaching model with students with mild handicaps.
 Field experience is in a special-education classroom, focusing on the development, implementation, and monitoring of behavior interventions and reading and spelling strategies.
-Prerequisite: EDUC 320 and admitted to Education Program.
-(20 Hours Field Placement in Schools Required)
+Co-requisites: EDUC 422C and EDUC 422F.
+Prerequisite: EDUC 320.